A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory: Modeling Framework

 \subsection{Prospect Theory Analysis}

-In this subsection, we provide a brief introduction to prospect theory and its main concepts \cite{Wakker2010}.
-One of the main questions prospect theory attempts to answer is how a decision-maker may evaluate different possible actions/outcomes under uncertain and risky circumstances.
-Thus, prospect theory is a descriptive behavioral model and focuses on three main behavioral factors: (i) \emph{Reference dependence}: decision makers make decisions based on their utility, which is measured from the ``gains" or ``losses."
-However, the utility is a gain or loss relative to a reference point that may be unique to each decision maker. (ii) \emph{Diminishing sensitivity}: changes in value have a greater impact near the reference point than away from the reference point. (iii) \emph{Loss aversion}: decision makers are more conservative in gains and more risky in losses.
-One way to mathematize the above behavioral factors (1) - (3), is to consider an action by a decision-maker as a ``gamble" with objective utility value $z \in \mathbb{R}$.
-We say that this decision maker \emph{perceives} $z$ subjectively using a \emph{value function} \cite{Tversky1992,Al-Nowaihi2008}
+In this subsection, we briefly introduce prospect theory and its main concepts \cite{Wakker2010}.
+Prospect theory attempts to answer one of the main questions of how a decision-maker may evaluate different possible actions/outcomes under uncertain and risky circumstances.
+Thus, prospect theory is a descriptive behavioral model and focuses on three main behavioral factors: (i) \emph{Reference dependence}: decision-makers make decisions based on their utility, which is measured from the ``gains" or ``losses."
+However, the utility is a gain or loss relative to a reference point that may be unique to each decision-maker. (ii) \emph{Diminishing sensitivity}: changes in value have a greater impact near the reference point than away from the reference point. (iii) \emph{Loss aversion}: decision-makers are more conservative in gains and riskier in losses.
+One way to mathematize the above behavioral factors (1) - (3) is to consider an action by a decision-maker as a ``gamble" with objective utility value $z \in \mathbb{R}$.
+We say that this decision-maker \emph{perceives} $z$ subjectively using a \emph{value function} \cite{Kahneman1979,Al-Nowaihi2008}

 where $z_0$ represents a reference point, $\beta_1, \beta_2 \in (0, 1)$ are parameters that represent the diminishing sensitivity.
 Both $\beta_1, \beta_2$ shape \eqref{eqn:value_function} in a way that the changes in value have a greater impact near the reference point than away from the reference point.
 We observe that \eqref{eqn:value_function} is concave in the domain of gains and convex in the domain of losses.
-Moreover, $\lambda \geq 1$ reflects the level of loss aversion of decision makers.
-To the best of our knowledge, there does not exists a widely-agreed theory that determines and defines the reference dependence \cite{Kahneman1979}.
-In engineering \cite{Hota2016,Etesami2020}, it is assumed that $z_0 = 0$ capturing a decision-maker's expected status-quo level of the resources.
+Moreover, $\lambda \geq 1$ reflects the level of loss aversion of decision-makers.
+To the best of our knowledge, a widely agreed theory does not exist that determines and defines the reference dependence \cite{Kahneman1979}.
+In engineering \cite{Hota2016,Etesami2020}, it is assumed that $z_0 = 0$ captures a decision-maker's expected status-quo level of the resources.